David Mackenzie (director): Career

 Next, Mackenzie directed the highly regarded Hallam Foe, starring Jamie Bell and Sophia Myles.
 The film is adapted from the book by Peter Jinks and follows the voyeuristic title character as he runs away to Edinburgh and becomes transfixed by a beautiful woman who looks uncannily like his late mother.
-Again, this film won many awards including a Silver Bear in Berlin 2007, the Golden Hitchcock and Kodak Award for Cinematography at the Dinard Festival 2007, and the 2008 National Board of Review Award for Top Independent Film, as well as numerous other awards.
+Again, this film won many awards including a Silver Bear in Berlinale 2007, the Golden Hitchcock and Kodak Award for Cinematography at the Dinard Festival 2007, and the 2008 National Board of Review Award for Top Independent Film, as well as numerous other awards.

 In 2009 he directed the sex satire Spread, which marked Mackenzie's first feature in the US.
 The film follows Ashton Kutcher's LA gigolo as he begins living with a rich older client played by Anne Heche.
-Spread had its premiere at Sundance.
+Spread had its premiere at Sundance Film Festival.

 Mackenzie followed this by returning to Glasgow to make sci-fi romance Perfect Sense (2011).
-The film follows a burgeoning romance between Ewan McGregor and Eva Green against the backdrop of a global pandemic of people losing their senses one by one.
-The film premiered at Sundance Film Festival in 2011 and picked up awards at film festivals around the world including Edinburgh, Bratislava and Philadelphia International Film Festivals.
+The film follows a burgeoning romance between McGregor and Eva Green against the backdrop of a global pandemic of people losing their senses one by one.
+The film premiered at Sundance in 2011 and picked up awards at film festivals around the world including Edinburgh, Bratislava and Philadelphia International Film Festivals.

-After Perfect Sense, Mackenzie directed the comedy musical You Instead (2011) [released as Tonight You're Mine in the United States].
+After Perfect Sense, Mackenzie directed the comedy musical You Instead (2011) (released as Tonight You're Mine in the United States).
 The film stars Luke Treadaway and Natalia Tena as two rival rock stars who get handcuffed together for 24 hours at a music festival where they're both due to perform.
 It was filmed over five days at the Scottish music festival T in the Park in 2010.
 The cast and crew had to adopt a kind of guerrilla filmmaking approach to shoot amidst the chaos of a music festival.
-It premiered at both T in the Park in 2011 and Austin based music and film festival SXSW.
+It premiered in 2011 at both T in the Park 2011 and Austin based music and film festival South by Southwest (SXSW).